From sensor data to integrity management

 Sensor selection and monitoring scheme

-Deriving valuable insights from a monitoring system starts with defining the phenomena to follow, selecting the right sensors, measurement conditions and integrating all in an intelligent framework.
+Deriving valuable insights from a monitoring system starts with defining the phenomena to follow, selecting the right sensors and measurement conditions.
+These are all integrated in an intelligent framework.

 Installation & Commissioning

 Plans are translated into reality during the second phase: cabinets are built, the full system is tested and subsequently installed on the structure.
 After a final verification on the spot (SAT) the monitoring system is launched.

 Data is continuously streaming in from individual setups as well as external sources.
 Structuring and cleaning the data sets is an essential prerequisite to allow for a profound analysis afterwards.

 The story behind the data is unveiled using algorithms based on physics as well as big data approaches.
 By using dashboards and sending out periodic reports, the owner or operator is informed about the present state.
 Moreover, proposals of calls to action and quantifications of risk factors are shared.

 In its monitoring solutions Zensor uses both off-the-shelf sensors (accelerations, deformations, temperatures, displacements, dissolved species...) as well as in-house developed sensor types (PermaZen for corrosion activity of immersed and underground structures and IntegriZen, an in-situ sensor for the follow-up of concrete integrity).